 Environments are only accessible to users who have been granted access to them.
-Users can have one of three levels of access to an environment: owner, manager, or member.
+Users can have one of two levels of access to an environment: admin or member.

 member - Members can view the environment's keys and view or modify the data in the environment via API or Dashboard.

-manager - Managers have the abilities of a member and can also modify an environment's name and manage user access to the environment.
+admin - Admins have the abilities of a member and can also modify an environment's name and manage user access to the environment.
 This includes adding, removing, or editing a user's access to that environment.

-owner - Owners have the abilities of a manager.
-The user who created an environment is automatically assigned as the owner of the environment.
-The user who first created a Warrant organization for their team is automatically assigned as the owner of the default production and test environments.
-An environment can only have one owner.
+The user who created an environment is automatically assigned as an admin of the environment.
+The user who first created a Warrant organization for their team is automatically assigned as an admin of the default production and test environments.

 Getting Started with Environments